JacobSanford/docker-mariadb-snapshot/testing/README.md

 # Testing

-This directory contains automated tests for the docker-mariadb-snapshot container.
+This directory contains automated tests for the docker-mariadb-snapshot image.

 ## Quick Start